Game of dares

 A game of dares (or simply dare) is a game in which people dare each other to perform actions that they would not normally do.
 It is commonly played by children.

-The game's popularity is attributed to a person's need for recognition.

 Gameplay

 The game is played by two or more players.
 A player asks another to do something that one would not normally do or even think of doing themselves.
 The request may come in the form of "I dare you to..." or "Can you ...?".
 In order to stay in the game, one must perform the task they are dared to do.
 If a player refuses to do the challenge or fails to complete it, they lose and are out of the game.
 Often, losers are given nicknames like "loser" or "chicken".

-If the initial dare is declined, it is common to escalate to more elaborate variations, such as "double dare", "double dog dare", "triple dare", or "triple dog dog".
+If the initial dare is declined, it is common to escalate to more elaborate variations, such as "double dare", "double dog dare", "triple dare", or "triple dog dare".
 "Double dog dare" originated from "double black dog dare" in the mid or late 1800s in England; "black dog" was slang for a bad shilling.